Coxiella burnetii: A Comprehensive Guide

 Listeria monocytogenes

 Listeria monocytogenes is a gram-positive, facultative, non-spore-forming, intracellular rod bacteria.
 They are responsible for causing the infection listeriosis.
-Listeria causes severe infections in immunocompromised, the elderly, infants and pregnant women with only a self-limited gastrointestinal infection in the immunocompetent. monocytogenes … Read more
+Listeria causes severe infections in immunocompromised, the elderly, infants and pregnant women with only a self-limited gastrointestinal infection in the immunocompetent.
+L. … Read more

 Clostridium perfringens: A Comprehensive Guide